denysdovhan/smart-home/docs/home-assistant/introduction.md

 So far, I'm happy with [Home Assistant][ha] and strongly recommend trying it if you are a smart home enthusiast.

-## Limitations

-I'm renting my apartment.
-My landlord handles fixing stuff in my home, covering all the expenses.
-The only downside is that I can't change anything in my home.

-I can't disassemble anything and use custom switches or sockets.
-It means I can't change only easily accessible parts, like bulbs.

 ## Prior Art

 I began my smart home journey with an [Aqara Hub](https://www.aliexpress.com/item/32910909157.html) and a few bulbs.